pbardon/urlCrunch/Readme.md

     npm start

-You may need to run this command as root the first time to create the logfile
+You may need to run this command as root the first time to create the initial log file.